-The information is limited to inside information that is required based on disclosure requirements in the Norwegian Securities Trading Act.
+This also applies to health and disease awareness online but not on company owned pages. information that is required based on disclosure requirements in the Norwegian Securities Trading Act.
 These provisions will probably, from a practical point of view, come into force only for companies registered on the Oslo Stock Exchange, but they will of course apply to all companies that are subject to a lawful duty to disclose the facts.